 First and foremost, it’s an amazing opportunity for students to see quality works of art by established Chicago-based artists in person!
 The neighborhood my school is located in doesn’t have any significant arts institutions in the area and most students in my building have never been to a gallery, and only a few have been to art museums more than once or twice.
 This allows students to experience quality artwork on a daily basis in their own community!

 The other huge thing for me is that they are seeing the work of someone who is alive and still working in Chicago!
 So often, students have this conception that art is “old” and made somewhere else.
-There is such a broad range of high-quality work being made in Chicago and I’m hoping to make that more tangible to student – the IPMM Shared Walls program definitely does that!
+There is such a broad range of high-quality work being made in Chicago and I’m hoping to make that more tangible to students – the IPMM Shared Walls program definitely does that!

 We’re so glad you had such an awesome experience!
 Anything else to offer about your experience working with IPaintMyMind?